AMERICAN RHODODENDRON SOCIETY

 7.3.1 The officers are elected biennially by the Board.

-7.3.2 The director-at-large and the director-at-large alternate are elected triennially by the Board.
+7.3.2 The Director-at-Large and the Director-at-Large alternate are elected triennially by the Board.

-7.3.3 The district directors and their alternates are elected by the full members of each district.
+7.3.3 The District Directors and their alternates are elected by the full members of each district.

 7.4 THE ELECTION PROCESS.
 (Bylaws: Article IX)

-7.4.1 For officers, director-at-large and alternate director-at-large.
+7.4.1 For officers, Director-at-Large and alternate Director-at-Large.
 (Bylaws: Art.
 IX, Sec.
 D)

-7.4.1.1 The President, by January 15 of the year following assumption of office, shall appoint a nominating committee chaired by a past president and four other members, each from a separate district and at least one from each region.
+7.4.1.1 The President, by January 15 of the year following assumption of office, shall appoint a Nominating Committee chaired by a past President and four other members, each from a separate district and at least one from each region.

 7.4.1.2 The Nominating Committee presents its report to the Board at the next board meeting before the next annual meeting of the membership.
-One or more candidates shall be proposed for each office or director-at-large and the alternate.
+One or more candidates shall be proposed for each office or Director-at-Large and the alternate.

-7.4.1.3 Petitions for nominees may be submitted by twenty five or more members or by any chapter, and must be delivered to the Nominations chairman by no later than ten days prior to the fall board meeting in the year of election.
-Any nominees proposed by petition of the membership shall be included in the chairman's fall report to the Board.
+7.4.1.3 Petitions for nominees may be submitted by twenty five or more members or by any chapter, and must be delivered to the Nominations Chair by no later than ten days prior to the fall board meeting in the year of election.
+Any nominees proposed by petition of the membership shall be included in the Chair's fall report to the Board.
 Notice of this procedure and the offices to be voted on that fall shall be published annually in the spring issue of Journal ARS.

 7.4.1.4 The Secretary or designate sends a ballot, listing all nominees, to the Board by 30 days after the fall Board meeting in the year preceding installation of officers, and Director at Large/Alternate, or December 1 of the same year, whichever date comes sooner.
 Ballots shall be returned to the Secretary or designate no later than December 31 and any ballots received after that date shall not be counted.
 For members having the necessary equipment, ballots may be sent and returned electronically.
 Postal mail shall be used for those who do not have such equipment.

-7.4.2 For district directors and their alternates.
+7.4.2 For District Directors and their alternates.
 (Bylaws: Article IX, Section E)

-7.4.2.1 District director convenes District Nominating Committee (P.O.B.
-Sec.
+7.4.2.1 District Director convenes District Nominating Committee (POB Sec.
 6.1.14) by October 1 of year preceding the election.

 7.4.3.3 In the event of a tie, a plurality of the Board of Directors as a group decides the winner.